 (From left to right): Hillary Clinton, United States Secretary of State, Angel Gurria, Secretary-General of the OECD and Andrey Ivanovich Denisov, First Deputy Minister of Foreign Affairs of the Russian Federation during Russia's signature of the OECD Anti-bribery Convention, 25 May 2011 at OECD headquarters.

 The OECD’s co-operation programme with the Russian Federation is designed to help the Russian government address institutional and policy issues that are key to economic and social progress.
 OECD countries benefit from the OECD’s engagement in Russia via the insights acquired into Russia's policies and by providing a platform for policy dialogue with Russia.

 How is the co-operation co-ordinated?

 A Liaison Committee established by the OECD Council is the principal vehicle for high-level dialogue between the Russian Federation and OECD members.
-The accession process is co-ordinated by Deputy Secretary-General Richard A. Boucher, Deputy Secretary-General of the OECD.
+The accession process is co-ordinated by Deputy Secretary-General Ambassador Richard A. Boucher, Deputy Secretary-General of the OECD.
 In Russia, co-operation with the OECD is co-ordinated by an Inter-Agency Commission chaired by the Prime Minister.